Primitivo Roots; This mysterious Italian grape has unexpected connections around the world.

 What is the origin of the Primitivo grape?

-On the coast of the Adriatic Sea in southern Italy, Puglia has been covered in Primitivo vines since the 15th century.
+On the coast of the Adriatic Sea in southern Italy, Primitivo vines cover Puglia.
 The name comes from the Latin primitivus, which means “first to ripen.”

 Harvest time for Primitivo is in early August.
 The dark-skinned grapes produce a wine that is inky dark and high in tannins as well as alcohol.
 Unlike its California counterpart, Primitivo vines were hard to manage and produced wines that looked better than they tasted.
 While dark and bold in color, the wines were typically flat and tasteless.
 These wines were mostly used for blending because they rarely produced a wine that could stand on its own.
 Subsequently, in the 1990s, a program was started to pull out most of the Italian Primitivo vines.

 Luckily for the Primitivo vines, fate would intervene.